kumaran-is/mcp-weather-server/docs/MCP-INSPECTOR-GUIDE.md

 ## Summary

-The MCP Inspector provides comprehensive testing capabilities for both stdio and HTTP transports:
+The MCP Inspector provides comprehensive testing capabilities for stdio and HTTP transports:

 1. **Visual Interface** - Easy to use, no coding required
 2. **Protocol Validation** - Ensures MCP compliance